crackphantom/GitHubPythonCommLib/README.md

-# GitHubVulnerableDependenciesClient
+# GitHubPythonCommLib

-Collection of queries to GitHub v4 (GraphQL) API to programmatically collect vulnerabilities in GitHub repositories
+Collection of queries to GitHub v4 (GraphQL) API to programmatically collect information, like vulnerabilities, in GitHub repositories

 ## The Vulnerable Dependencies feature in GitHub